 American Bulldogs are not the same as English or French Bulldogs.
 While all bulldogs have similar origins, they have different characteristics.

-- An American Bulldog is much larger, weighing up to 120 pounds, and was primarily a working and protection dog.
+- An American Bulldog is much larger, weighing up to 120 pounds, and is primarily a working and protection dog.

 - English Bulldogs, also known as British Bulldogs, weigh up to about 55 pounds.
 Today, they are bred as companion dogs.
 They have much stockier bodies and brachycephalic faces.

 - French Bulldogs weigh up to 30 pounds and were first created as miniature English Bulldogs.
 They have perky ears and less droopy facial features.

 A pit bull is not a purebred dog, but it does share a similar ancestry with the American Pit Bull Terrier, American Staffordshire Terrier, and Staffordshire Bull Terrier.
-Even though they look similar, the American Bulldog is considered a working dog within the mastiff group while pit bulls are in the terrier group.
+Even though they look similar, the American Bulldog is descended from the English Bulldog, while pit bull-types are descended from bulldogs crossed with terriers.
 The American Bully is also often confused with the American Bulldog.